bbgit/bbgit.github.io/README.md

-### Conditions as of May 29, 2025 at 8:49:29 PM CDT
+### Conditions as of May 29, 2025 at 8:54:50 PM CDT

 Temperature: 66.40 &deg;F

 Feels like: 66.40 &deg;F

-Humidity: 98%
+Humidity: 99%

-Wind Direction: NNE
+Wind Direction: SSW

-Windspeed: 1.1 mph
+Windspeed: 0.0 mph

-Wind Gust: 1.6 mph
+Wind Gust: 0.7 mph

 ---